longshotlabs/composable-forms/docs/user/form.md

 PropTypes.func
 ```

 This function will be called as the form object changes, for example while a user is typing in one of the inputs.
-This is called more frequently than `onChanged` but not necessarily on every single character change.
+This is called more frequently than `onChange` but not necessarily on every single character change.

 This may also be called on initial render to update default and hard coded input values.

-### onChanged
+### onChange

 ```js
 PropTypes.func